threefoldtech/home/products/tfcloud2.8.md

 # ThreeFold Cloud v2.8.0

-New Features, improvements and component releases related to The ThreeFold Cloud; ThreeFold's Virtual Data Center (VDC), 3Bot SDK Admin, as well as Marketplace Solutions.
+New Features, improvements and component releases related to The ThreeFold Cloud; ThreeFold's Virtual Data Center (VDC), as well as Marketplace Solutions.

 ## Components